-According to FoodIsPower, the Ivory Coast has chocolate as its primary source of export.
-The pay of $1 per day is not enough of a living wage for adult workers.
-It appears that approximately 2.1 million children in the Ivory Coast and Ghana work on cocoa farms.
+According to FoodIsPower, chocolate is the Ivory Coast’s primary source of export.
+However, the pay of $1 per day is not enough of a living wage for adult workers.
+It is reported that millions of children in the Ivory Coast and Ghana work on cocoa farms.
+In spite of this fact, many large cocoa conglomerates claim their chocolate products are sustainably sourced.

 Most workers are between the ages of 12 and 16